-To apply print out an application and turn it to The Point in Marano Campus Center!
+To apply print out an application and turn it into The Point in Marano Campus Center!

-After-school programs are held at the Salvation Army and Fitzhugh Park Elementary.
+After-school programs are held at the Salvation Army, Hamilton Homes, and Fitzhugh Park Elementary.
 Volunteers spend time with children ranging from five to fifteen, working on anything from homework to kickball.

-Volunteers work with students at Granby Elementary, Kenney Middle School and Fulton Junior High in a smaller group setting.
-Some activities inlclude teacher assistance, leading group activites and helping with academic tasks.
+Volunteers work with students at Granby Elementary, Kenney Middle School, Fairley Elementary School, and Fulton Junior High in a smaller group setting.
+Some activities include teacher assistance, leading group activities and helping with academic tasks.

 A mentor is a caring, adult volunteer willing to spend time helping students succeed in school and gain life skills.
 Together, they work on activities addressing such areas as time management, organizational skills, study tactics, and building self esteem.

-SUNY Oswego volunteers and service learning students are paired in a mentoring relationship with a child or adolescent from Fitzhugh Park Elementary, Oswego Middle School or Kenney Middle School.
+SUNY Oswego volunteers are paired in a mentoring relationship with a child or adolescent from Fitzhugh Park Elementary, Oswego Middle School, Fairley Elementary School, Lanigan Elementary School, or Kenney Middle School.
 The mentor meets with their mentee at least once per week throughout the semester to build a trusting and lasting relationship.

-Currently, we have one lunch group that meets bi-weekly at Kenney Middle School.
-SUNY Oswego mentors plan and facilitate social skills lunch groups at the middle school.
+Currently, we have three lunch group that meets bi-weekly at Kenney Middle School or Fairley Elementary School.
+SUNY Oswego mentors plan and facilitate social skills lunch groups at the schools.
 Groups target at risk youth who are in need of direction in specific areas.
 The lesson plan is designed around the needs of the children in the group.

 We facilitate an after school homework club at the Oswego Middle School.
 College volunteers will attend sessions on Tuesdays and Thursdays each week to help children with subjects they are struggling in while providing positive influences and encouragement.